ModernType/pydatapack/README.md

 dp = NameSpace("dp")
 ```

 After that you can start defining your minecraft functions.
-To do this you need decorate
+To do this you should decorate
-standart python function with `@mc_function` decorator like so:
+standard python function with `@mc_function` decorator like so:

 ```python
 @mc_function